Four Downs with Bob Condotta and Adam Jude: Answering four Seahawks questions after the win over Washington

 Jude: Get the ball to DK Metcalf.
 It’s not that simple … but, wait, maybe it is that simple!
 We don’t know, because the Seahawks acted as if Metcalf didn’t exist in their 23-16 loss to the Rams on Nov.
 15. Metcalf had just two catches, on four targets, for 28 yards — all season lows — while being covered by All-Pro cornerback Jalen Ramsey.
 Not coincidentally, Russell Wilson also had his worst game of the season against the Rams, with a season-low passer rating of 57.0 and a season-high six sacks.
 It should absolutely help, too, that Chris Carson — out because of a foot injury for the first meeting — is back and seemingly at 100% health now.
 The Seahawks don’t have any excuses not to have a better offensive plan this time.

 Condotta: Get some stops on third down.
 That might seem a little too broad, maybe.
-A lot of specific things go into getting third-down stops — getting a pass rush on third and long or winning battles up front on short-yardage plays.
+A lot of specific things go into getting third-down stops — getting a pass rush on third-and-long or winning battles up front on short-yardage plays.
 But it continues to be a problem for the Seahawks, who have allowed 90 of 189 third downs to be converted this year, 47.62%, which ranks 27th in the NFL.
 It was a particular problem in the first Rams game, as L.A. converted nine of 15, including nine of 12 in taking a 23-13 lead after three quarters.
 Among the most pivotal was hitting on a third-and-nine from the Seattle 36 that keyed one touchdown drive.
 Seattle has allowed 31 of 43 third downs of two or fewer yards to be converted, the kind of short-yardage plays that usually are the key to any long drives.
 The Seahawks will have to get a few stops in those situations Sunday.

 2. What did you make of Russell Wilson’s performance Sunday?